Putnam-Lab/Lab_Management/Bioinformatics_&_Coding/Workflows/Methylation_QC.md

 - `--aligner`: we chose `bismark` (which is the default), but other options include `bismark_hisat` and `bwameth`.
 - `--comprehensive`: output information for all cytosine contexts.
 Not used in our example above.

+More information on aligners from the usage docs:

+The nf-core/methylseq package is actually two pipelines in one.
+The default workflow uses Bismark with Bowtie2 as alignment tool: unless specified otherwise, nf-core/methylseq will run this pipeline.

+Since bismark v0.21.0 it is also possible to use HISAT2 as alignment tool.
+To run this workflow, invoke the pipeline with the command line flag --aligner bismark_hisat.
+HISAT2 also supports splice-aware alignment if analysis of RNA is desired (e.g. SLAMseq experiments), a file containing a list of known splicesites can be provided with --known_splices.

+The second workflow uses BWA-Meth and MethylDackel instead of Bismark.
+To run this workflow, run the pipeline with the command line flag --aligner bwameth.

 **Reference genome parameter choices**; [details here](https://nf-co.re/methylseq/1.6.1/parameters#reference-genome-options):